Class: Wx::ReadOnlyDC

 Base class for device context not providing any drawing functions.

 Objects of this class can’t be created directly, please see DC for the description of how to create objects of the derived classes.
+Please note that all wxWidgets functions taking parameters of this type added before wxWidgets 3.3.0 used to take DC instead and that they can still be called with DC objects, as DC inherits from ReadOnlyDC.

 Instance Method Summary collapse